-- a.
+a.
 BPA will establish a budget for the rate period to acquire all or some portion of the cost-effective conservation and renewable resources that BPA is expected to acquire during the rate period under the NWPPC power plan.
-The overall budget level will be subject to both a floor and ceiling that will limit the amount that the budget can change from year to year, and would not be set below current overall budget levels.
+Funding stability will be provided by subjecting overall budget levels to both a floor and ceiling that will limit the amount that the budget can change from year to year during the term of the new contracts, with the floor being set above current overall budget levels.
 The funding of individual program elements within the budget may change from rate period to rate period to reflect changes in technology, availability of conservation and renewable resources, and the cost-effectiveness of resource alternatives.
-For the first five years of the new contract, the funding level for renewable resource program element would be set at or above current funding levels.
-The final budget level will be determined by BPA after consideration of relevant factors set forth in the contract, including without limitation BPA's need for additional resources. - b.
-Once the budget is established, through the rate process BPA will establish the conservation and renewable discount (C&RD) available to customers, including investor owned utilities based on the amount of load used to calculate the financial benefits, who implement conservation and renewable resources that qualify for the C&RD.
+The final budget level will be determined by BPA after consideration of relevant factors set forth in the contract, including without limitation BPA's need for additional resources.

+- b.
+Once the budget is established, through the rate process BPA will establish the conservation and renewable discount (C&RD) available to customers, including investor owned utilities based on the amount of bad used to calculate the financial benefits, who implement conservation and renewable resources that qualify for the C&RD.
 A fixed percentage of the C&RD expenditures will be dedicated to acquisition or support (such as contribution to the Bonneville Foundation) of renewable resources, and this percentage will be reviewed after 10 years to determine if it is adequate. - c.
 BPA will be responsible for program administration, including receiving reports from utilities, verifying measure installation, and conducting periodic audits. - d.
 BPA will also collect charges from customers that fail to implement sufficient conservation and renewable projects to qualify for their full C&RD.
 The money so collected by BPA will be invested in conservation and renewable projects to make up for the shortfall, and may be used to fund conservation augmentation programs.
-There will be no requirement that such money be spent in the service area of the utility from which it was collected. - e.
-BPA will continue of operate as centrally funded programs low income weatherization, research and development for emerging technology that has special application in the region, market transformation and legacy programs such as multi-year conservation augmentation contracts currently in place.
+There will be no requirement that such money be spent in the service area of the utility from which it was collected.
+The output of renewable resources acquired by BPA with C&RD funds will be used to serve the pool in which the utility from whom the money was collected receives its power supply. - e.
+BPA will continue to operate as centrally funded programs low income weatherization, research and development for emerging technology that has special application in the region, market transformation and legacy programs such as multi-year conservation augmentation contracts currently in place.
 The budgets for these programs will be set in the same manner that BPA currently uses.